Friends’ Dances

 Photo by David Martin

-Bob is from Syracuse and has been the president of the Syracuse Country Dancers for a number of years.
+Bob is my neighbor in Syracuse, NY.
+He was the president of the Syracuse Country Dancers for a number of years and continues to serve on their board.
 He is a popular caller throughout upstate New York and beyond.
 He is particularly devoted to making contra dance a successful experience for beginning dancers.

 Dances By Bob Nicholson